fairDataSociety/blossom/README.md

 All configuration is stored inside the `.env` file, in the root directory.
 That file should be created first.
 There is the template `.default.env` file which can be used for start.
 The configuration properties are:

 - **ENVIRONMENT** - It can be set to `production` or `development` and determines how the project will be built.
 - **SWARM_EXTENSION_ID** - This ID is used to establish communication with the Swarm extension in development mode.
-In production mode, this property is ignored.

 ## Installation